mlaveaux/mCRL2-rust/README.md

 # Building

 First the submodules must initialised to obtain the 3rd-party libraries.
-After that the workspace can be build.
+Furthermore, we need a C++ compiler to build the mCRL2 toolset.
+This can be MSVC on Windows, AppleClang on MacOS or either GCC or Clang on Linux.
+In the latter case it uses whatever compiler is provided by the CXX environment variable.
+After that the cargo workspace can be build.
 This will also build the necessary components of the mCRL2 toolset, which can take some time.

 ```bash
 git submodule update --init --recursive